Sample Work

 While the Coalition worked over two years to determine its core work, launching and building awareness about this new group of diverse voices was the priority focus, in addition to growing a community of followers.

-By spring 2023, efforts for this highly niche Coalition resulted in attracting 1,000+ members, and a 60% monthly newsletter open rate with a steady monthly conversion rate.
+By spring 2023, efforts for this highly niche Coalition resulted in attracting 1,000+ members (and growing), plus a 60% monthly newsletter open rate with a steady monthly conversion rate.
 (All of this despite the fact specific projects went undefined for two years while Coalition committee members worked to define).

 Brand, marketing/communications + digital work involved: